 Job opportunities in corporate compliance are on the rise as legal departments across the nation grapple with increasingly stringent government regulations.
 In fact, according to the most recent Association of Corporate Counsel’s Chief Legal Officer (CLO) Survey, ethics and compliance continue to top the list of chief legal officers’ concerns.
 As a result, corporate counsel hiring managers are seeking a range of compliance specialists, from analysts to directors.
 One of the most sought-after professionals is the compliance manager.

 The compliance manager, who often reports to a compliance director, is tasked with ensuring that the company complies with federal, state and industry regulations and standards.
 Given the increasing volume of work, it’s no surprise that compliance manager salaries are on the rise.
-According to Robert Half Legal’s 2016 Legal Salary Guide, compliance managers with seven to nine years’ experience can expect to earn a starting salary of between $94,500 and $116,750 — a 4.7 percent increase over 2015.
+According to Robert Half Legal’s Salary Guide, the midpoint salary for a compliance manager in the United States, with seven to nine years’ experience, is $91,000.

 Do you have what it takes to land a management career in compliance?
 Here are four key qualifications and traits of a successful compliance manager: